Source of Funds and Settlement Evidence for Iranian Australia Visa: DFAT Advisory and AUSTRAC Compliance

 DFAT Red Flag Indicators for Iranian-Origin Funds

-The March 2026 advisory identified specific patterns that Australian financial institutions are required to treat as risk indicators:
+The March 2026 advisory identified specific patterns that Australian financial institutions may treat as risk indicators:

-Structuring: Breaking one large transfer into multiple smaller transactions to stay below automatic reporting thresholds.
+Structuring: Breaking one large transfer into multiple smaller transactions to stay below risk thresholds.
 Any pattern of repeated transfers that aggregate to a large total, where the individual amounts appear deliberately sized to avoid triggers, is flagged.

-Vague transaction descriptions: Labeling transfers as "consulting fees," "family support," or "loan repayment" without documentation of the underlying commercial or family relationship.
-Specific, documented descriptions are required.
+Vague transaction descriptions: Labeling transfers as "consulting fees," "family support," or "loan repayment" without documentation of the underlying commercial or family relationship can increase the risk of enhanced due diligence.
+Retain documentation supporting the stated purpose and relationship.

 Unregistered exchanges: Using hawala networks or unregistered money service businesses rather than AUSTRAC-registered exchanges.